swissup/swissup.github.io/m1/easytabs/use-cases.md

 If you do not see tabs on product page after installation:

-1. check if you enabled extension in `System > Configuration > Templates-Master > EasyTabs > General > Enabled`
+1. Check if the extension was enabled in `System > Configuration > Templates-Master > EasyTabs > General > Enabled`
-2. check if module output is not disabled in `System > Configuration > Advanced > Advanced > Disable Modules Output > TM_EasyTabs`
+2. Check if module output is not disabled in `System > Configuration > Advanced > Advanced > Disable Modules Output > TM_EasyTabs`
-3. open your theme `catalog.xml` and check if your theme has `product.info.additional` block in `catalog_product_view` section.
-If not, add it or change reference to `content` or other existing block in `app/design/frontend/base/default/layout/tm/easytabs.xml`
+3. Open your theme `catalog.xml` and check if your theme has `product.info.additional` block in `catalog_product_view` section.
+If not, please add it or change reference to `content` or other existing block in `app/design/frontend/base/default/layout/tm/easytabs.xml`